Residents First! Home Page > 1 Steuart Ln

 The people of San Francisco have made it clear that they do not want the Embarcadero overbuilt.
 The overwhelming vote against the 8 Washington project clearly repudiated the Planning Dept and the politicians who vigorously supported it (Mayor Lee, Gavin Newsom, and former BCDC director Will Travis).
 Fewer people live around 75 Howard so there is no way six-figures could be raised to make sure it was developed correctly.
 Nor should that be necessary.

 No one opposed construction of a new building; they just wanted it done right.
-Residents and businesses from eight neighborhood buildings and numerous organizations did speak out against the way 75H was planned.
+Residents (213 petition signatures), businesses from eight neighborhood buildings, and numerous civic organizations** did speak out against the way 75H was planned.
 City Hall ignored them.
 Worst of all, none of the neighboring comparable buildings (Gap HQ, 201 Spear, Rincon Center, Hills Plaza, One Market), including those that are locally-owned, got such special treatment.

 * LACK OF OPEN SPACE: